The Plaster of Thought-Walls (Translated)

 5 March 2014

 I learn something from every match.
-Perhaps I will never even meet Tendulkar.
+I may never meet Tendulkar.
 Yet his influence on my life is boundless.
-There are many others like this in various fields who are my idols, like gods to me.
-I know how truly difficult it is to perform.
-Many are expressing disappointment about Bangladesh’s match yesterday.
+In various fields, there are many others who are my idols, like gods to me.
+I know how difficult it truly is to perform.
+Many are expressing disappointment about yesterday’s game by Bangladesh.
 Playing on the field and playing in front of a TV screen are not the same thing.
 Anyway, let me share some personal observations about yesterday’s game…….

 ~ Never take anything for granted,